pingswept/how-to-make-stuff/engineering-design-process.md

     4. Add more requirements and return to step 2, (build a prototype).

 Each iteration through the loop improves the quality of the prototype.
 After a few iterations, you can start making batches of prototypes ("alpha units" and then "beta units").

+If you take the approach of iterative design, tools that allow you to prototype quickly become extremely alluring.
+This is why people get so excited about lasercutters and 3D printers.